swfiua/gotu/docs/abhot.rst

 The conclusion?
 There must be some magical `Dark Matter`_, carefully placed to make the galaxies spin as they do.

-Hawking's worked in theoretical physics, focussing on quantum theories of gravity, and much of the book focusses on quantum effects and notes similarities between the event horizon of a black hole and the big bang singularity.
+As noted above, Hawking worked in theoretical physics, focussing on quantum theories of gravity, and much of the book focusses on quantum effects and notes similarities between the event horizon of a black hole and the big bang singularity.

+It is here that there may be some salvation for much of the work done under the assumption that there was a Big Bang some 13.7 billion years
+ago: much of the physics of the early universe, if fact, once you get past the inflationary phase, is relevant to the quasar models that Rourke describes.

 Hawking asks four questions regarding the origin of the universe::